chrisjmccormick/chrisjmccormick.github.io/_posts/2025-04-26-inner-workings-of-mla.md

 _Dimensions_

-Throughout this post I'll be using the actual dimensions of DeepSeek-V3, since I often find it easier to refer to / think about matrix shapes by their specific values instead of a sea of variables $d^h, d^c, $ etc. I'll be using the base-2 notation of "K".
+Throughout this post I'll be using the actual dimensions of DeepSeek-V3, since I often find it easier to refer to / think about matrix shapes by their specific values instead of a sea of variables $d^h$, $d^c$, etc. I'll be using the base-2 notation of "K".
 In particular, DeepSeek-V3 has an embedding size of 7,168, so I'll write that as simply "7K", and a query compression dimension of 1,536, or "1.5K".

 ## Contents